CanarysAutomations/automate-branch-rules-cli/README.md

 ### Prerequisites

 You can run the tool as **Docker Container** or cli using **Python**.
 Refer to the below sections in both cases.
+- A GitHub organization with permissions to update the branch protection rules

 ### Run as a Docker Container :whale:

-- A GitHub organization with permissions to update the branch protection rules

 - [Docker](https://docs.docker.com/get-docker/) installed on your machine

 ### Run using Python :snake:

-- A GitHub organization with permissions to update the branch protection rules

 - [Python 3.8](https://www.python.org/downloads/) or above installed on your machine